✨ Sign Up for our People People Newsletter

 • An employee has their first child.
 The constant travel at work changes from a perk to a huge problem as they seek more time at home.

-Twenty-first century labor turnover research tells us moments of change are a better predictor of employees leaving jobs than general workplace dissatisfaction.
-(Labor turnover researchers call this the “unfolding theory of turnover”).
+Critically, research reveals that moments of change like these are a better predictor of employees leaving jobs than general workplace dissatisfaction.

 What to Do About Moments of Change

-Trust, open communication, and willingness to adjust to the changing needs of an employee are the best way to deal with moments of change.
-Strong, open relationships and quick action create an environment where employees can share what’s going on and allow employers an opportunity to support an employee’s changing needs.
+Trust, open communication, and willingness to adjust to the changing needs of an employee are the best ways to deal with moments of change.
+Strong, open relationships and quick action create an environment where employees can share what’s going on and allow employers an opportunity to support their people’s changing needs.
+For example, your company might:

 • Offer to let an employee work remotely to be closer to a sick parent.